vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 This is basically an end of section review.
 Objections (1)-(3) are just slightly different reformulations of the various objections that appeared earlier in the section.
 Gaṅgēśa leaves the specific responses to each objection as an exercise for the reader.

-The last bit provides a summary restatement of the constitutivist thesis.
+The last bit provides a summary restatement of the internalist thesis.

 # sec 13

-Up until this point, the constitutivist has just been responding to critiques of their position from the nonconstituvist.
-But, they haven't given any positive reason to think that constitutivism is correct.
-This last passage gives something like a master argument for epistemic constitutivism.
+Up until this point, the internalist has just been responding to critiques of their position from the nonconstituvist.
+But, they haven't given any positive reason to think that internalism is correct.
+This last passage gives something like a master argument for epistemic internalism.

 Here's the idea: